 After a twenty-year career in the Foreign Office, I moved back to Suffolk, where I had spent my formative years, and made a radical shift to being self-employed.
-Using my postgraduate training, sixteen years of genealogical research experience and distance learning studies with the Institute of Heraldic and Genealogical Studies, I launched a research service in 2010.
+Using my postgraduate training, many years of genealogical research experience and distance learning studies with the Institute of Heraldic and Genealogical Studies, I launched a research service in 2010.
 I have since helped many people from across the globe discover more about their ancestors and their way of life.
 Later on I started offering house histories which are equally absorbing and rewarding.

 One aspect of my new work which I have found particularly enjoyable is speaking on family, local and general history subjects to clubs and societies across East Anglia.
 I hope that by my enthusiasm for the subjects I speak on, I can inspire others to delve into their past.

 In 2012 I teamed up with a small group of local historians to bid for a Heritage Lottery Fund grant.
 This money enabled us to research and publish a range of books on different aspects of the group of villages to which we belong.
 We have continued to produce further books with the proceeds from the initial series.
 I undertake this work in a purely voluntary capacity.